 ForumCiv's approach to capacity development is to have a bottom-up perspective where the focus is on strengthening the existing capacities while using different learning perspectives adapted to the context and needs.

-ForumCiv gives financial support to civil society organisations working for human rights to be accessible for all people.
+ForumCiv gives financial support to civil society organizations working for human rights to be accessible for all people.
 We support civil society in over 70 countries.